 “And don’t forget about the winds.
 If you are shelling on Sanibel, northwest winds are good for the north end of the island towards Captiva.
 Southwest winds are best for the south end of Sanibel.
 And shelling after a storm is usually ideal.”

-And Pam reminds us of the Golden Shelling Rule: Leave any shell with a living creature inside.
+And Pam reminded us of the Golden Shelling Rule: Leave any shell with a living creature inside.
 She grins and says “Let's leave the live creatures so they stay healthy and breed for future generations.”

 Shells and driftwood on Florida's beaches

-Storm-ravaged trees are scattered around, slowly turning to driftwood in the bright sun and salty breeze.
+Storm-ravaged trees were scattered around, slowly turning to driftwood in the bright sun and salty breeze.
 A bird shrieks overhead.
 The large white, brown and black coastal bird known as an Osprey is circling above clutching a fish in its talons, ready to take to its nearby nest.